stephaniecrocker91/simplywellness/README.md

 1. Easy to navigate the site.
 2. Clear as to what services are provided and how.
-3. Insightful: why are these services benefitial to my employees?
+3. Insightful: why are these services benefitial to employees?
 4. Educational: I want to learn something about the services after reading the content of this site.
 5. I want the services to look appealing.